swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 In the example above, the call to `g` should raise an error about passing a non-Sendable value from an actor-isolated domain into a non-isolated one.
 That fact is inferred purely based on the `async` in the type of `g` with no other isolation listed.
 But if we make that an error, then `f` would also be an error, despite not actually crossing actors!
 As of today, this example raises no diagnostics in Swift.

-To solve this type confusion, a new type-level attribute `@isolated` is proposed to distinguish functions that are isolated to the actor whose context in which the value resides.
-Here are some of the rules about this attribute:
+To solve this type confusion, a new type-level attribute `@isolated` is proposed to distinguish functions that are isolated to the actor whose context in which the value is bound.
+Thus, any uses of an `@isolated` function will rely on the location in which that value was bound to determine its isolation.

-- A function value with `@isolated` type be produced when a function is used as a first-class value and all of the following apply:
-  - The function is isolated to an actor.
-  - The isolation of the function matches the context of the first-class use.
-  - The function is `@Sendable`.
-- An function type that is `@isolated` is mutually exclusive with the following type attributes:
-  - `@Sendable`
-  - any global-actor
-- A function value whose type contains global-actor `@G`, is `@Sendable`, and appears in `G`'s isolation domain can be cast to or from `@isolated`.

-> **Rationale:** The purpose of `@isolated` is to track first-class functions that are isolated to the same actor as the context in which the value appears.
-That is why `@Sendable` must be mutually-exclusive with `@isolated`.
-We could no longer infer anything about the `@isolated` function once it crosses actors, because the isolation described by the attribute must match its context.
-That is why it is impossible to cast a `@Sendable` function value to `@isolated`.

 To solve the type confusion above, the partial-application `self.update` will always yield a value of type `@isolated (MutableRef) -> ()`, which can then be converted to `@isolated (MutableRef) async -> ()`.
 The type checker can then correctly distinguish the two calls when performing `Sendable` checking on the argument:

 ```swift
 extension MyActor {